Healthy Recipes Blog

 Ingredients

-Cooked turkey meat: Diced or shredded.
+• Cooked turkey meat: Diced or shredded.
 Make sure to remove the skin.
 It will feel rubbery when cooked in a chili.
+By the way, cooked chicken works well in this recipe.
+In fact, it's a great way to use leftover baked chicken breast or broiled chicken.

 Instructions

-I usually use white meat, but you can also use a mix of white and dark meat.
+I usually use white meat, but you can mix white and dark meat or use just dark meat.
 Just make sure that the meat is skinless.
 The skin would taste rubbery in chili.

 Isn't it best to simmer the chili for a few hours?

-I actually prefer to cook it quickly because the turkey meat is already cooked and I don't want it to become overcooked.
+I prefer to cook it quickly because the turkey meat is already cooked, and I don't want it to become overcooked.

 This chili is substantial enough that you can simply serve it in bowls.
 It's a complete meal.